-In an era long before televisions and computers became household staples, Katy Park provided Wacoans with entertainment and a sense of community.
+Before televisions and computers became household staples, Katy Park provided Wacoans with entertainment and a sense of community.
 Home to numerous minor league teams, the ballpark was also the site of a variety of other events—Wild West shows, boxing matches, and Paul Quinn Football—which today remain an important part of community memory.

-Excitement at Katy Park began with its design.
-Famous ballplayer Henry Fabian, noted nationwide for his design of the raised pitcher’s mound, came to Waco in 1904 to manage his first team as part owner and president of the Waco Tigers.
-Utilizing the newest innovations in field construction, Fabian designed a park built for the comfort of both fans and players, and construction finished in time to host Waco’s first presidential visit.
-On April 6, 1905, red, white, and blue bunting adorned Katy Park’s fences to greet Theodore Roosevelt as he spoke to thousands of Wacoans.
+Excitement at Katy Park began with its design by ballplayer Henry Fabian.
+He originated the raised pitcher’s mound, and came to Waco in 1904 to manage and partially own his first team: the Waco Tigers.
+Construction finished in time to host Waco’s first presidential visit by Teddy Roosevelt.
+On April 6, 1905, red, white, and blue bunting adorned Katy Park’s fences to greet Roosevelt as he spoke to thousands of Wacoans.

-A new era of baseball in Katy Park began when the minor league Cubs moved to Waco in 1925.
-Though they never won a championship title, the team had its fair share of exciting moments.
-Babe Ruth and Lou Gehrig arrived in Waco in April of 1929 with the New York Yankees to face off against the Cubs for a spring exhibition game.
-Enormous crowds maxed out Katy Park’s four-thousand-seat capacity, prompting officials to get creative with overflow seating.
+A new era of baseball in Katy Park began when the minor league Galveston Cubs moved to Waco in 1925.
+Though they never won a championship title, the Cubs had their fair share of exciting moments.
+Babe Ruth’s New York Yankees arrived in Waco in April 1929 to face off against the Cubs for a spring exhibition game.
+Crowds exceeded Katy Park’s four-thousand-seat capacity, prompting officials to get creative with overflow seating.
 These arrangements, however, did not prevent fans eager for Ruth’s autograph from interrupting the game.
-Though the Cubs lost, 13 to 3, fans still reminisce about watching Babe Ruth hit a line drive straight into the crowd.
+Though the Cubs lost, 13 to 3, fans still reminisce about watching Babe Ruth hit a line drive double straight into the crowd.

-Just over a year later, Katy Park witnessed another historic moment.
-With the Cubs trailing Beaumont 6 to 2 at the top of the eighth inning, outfielder Gene “Half-Pint” Rye hit three home runs—including a grand slam—in the same inning, a feat which today remains unsurpassed in baseball history.
+Katy Park witnessed other historic moments.
+In 1930, with the Cubs trailing in the eighth inning, outfielder Gene “Half-Pint” Rye hit three home runs—including a grand slam—in the same inning, a feat which today remains unsurpassed in baseball history.
 Also that year, the first night baseball game in Texas occurred at Katy Park on May 5, when the Negro Leagues’ Kansas City Monarchs battled the hometown Black Cardinals.

 A postwar baseball boom reinvigorated the game in Texas and in 1947 the Waco Dons launched as a minor league team.
-The next year they gained affiliation with Pittsburgh in 1948 and became known as the Waco Pirates, it seemed as though things were on the rise for the team.
-After two successful playoff seasons, the Pirates entered a slump, and in 1953 a devastating F5 tornado tore through Waco and destroyed Katy Park.
+The next year they gained affiliation with Pittsburgh and became the Waco Pirates, and it seemed as though things were on the rise for baseball in Waco.
+After two playoff seasons, the Pirates entered a slump, and in 1953 a devastating F5 tornado tore through Waco, destroying much of downtown, including Katy Park.
 Park owner A. H. Kirksey, determined to prevent the demise of Waco baseball, poured $400,000 into rebuilding the park and it was ready for opening day in 1954.
-The following year, the Waco Pirates played their best season yet, setting one of the best season records in minor league history and claiming the league title.
+The following year, the Waco Pirates played their best slate of games yet, accumulating one of the best season records in minor league history and claiming the Big State League title.

 Despite Kirksey’s efforts, attendance dropped at Katy Park following the 1954 season as the rise of Little League ball and the increasing popularity of television drew attention elsewhere.
 In 1956, the Pirates played their last game in Waco.
-Just under a decade later, the park was razed to make way for a parking lot.
+About a decade later, the city razed the park to create space for a parking lot.